tc39/notes/meetings/2019-07/july-24.md

 DD: Let me repeat.
 The methods make this possible to be useful.
 Whereas if this were functional, it's more wishy-washy to be useful.

-LBR: This matches the use case I had for the reverse iterator.
+LEO: This matches the use case I had for the reverse iterator.
 The same thing that got me motivated for the reverse iterator is that you could put these methods in the method chain.
 Basically like this, having a mapper with a map function.
 You're showing my use case.
 I support that and want it to move forward.

 DD: Agreed.
 Reverse iterator becomes more useful when forward iterators also become more useful.